Roommates + Landlords

 Know, too, that if you were offered one or two months free when you signed the lease, this perk is unlikely to be extended to the incoming tenant.
 If the free months are at the end of your lease term, you will likely have to forfeit them when re-renting the apartment.

 And if you are tempted to recover the hefty brokerage fee you just paid when moving in, think again.
-"This is something I've seen recently, and while this is certainly understandable, tenants should know they are not legally allowed to charge commissions if they are not a licensed real estate agent," Horigan says.
+"This is something I've seen recently, and while this is certainly understandable, tenants should know they are not legally allowed to charge commissions if they are not a licensed real estate agent," Horigan said.

-You may pay a penalty for breaking a lease
+Be prepared to pay a penalty for breaking a lease

 Even though your security deposit is likely refundable if your apartment is clean and undamaged and there is a working set of keys, you may still face a penalty for breaking your lease.